Clathrate hydrate

 Clathrate hydrates were first documented in 1810 by Sir Humphry Davy who found that water was a primary component of what was earlier thought to be solidified chlorine.

 Clathrates have been found to occur naturally in large quantities.
 Around 6.4 trillion (6.4×10^12) tonnes of methane is trapped in deposits of methane clathrate on the deep ocean floor.
 Such deposits can be found on the Norwegian continental shelf in the northern headwall flank of the Storegga Slide.
 Clathrates can also exist as permafrost, as at the Mallik gas hydrate site in the Mackenzie Delta of northwestern Canadian Arctic.
 These natural gas hydrates are seen as a potentially vast energy resource and several countries have dedicated national programs to develop this energy resource.
-Clathrate hydrate has also been of great interest as technology enabler for many applications like seawater desalination, gas storage, carbon dioxide capture & storage, cooling medium for data centre and district cooling etc. Hydrocarbon clathrates cause problems for the petroleum industry, because they can form inside gas pipelines, often resulting in obstructions.
+Clathrate hydrate has also been of great interest as technology enabler for many applications like seawater desalination, gas storage, carbon dioxide capture & storage, cooling medium for data centres and district cooling, etc. Hydrocarbon clathrates cause problems for the petroleum industry, because they can form inside gas pipelines, often resulting in obstructions.
 Deep sea deposition of carbon dioxide clathrate has been proposed as a method to remove this greenhouse gas from the atmosphere and control climate change.
 Clathrates are suspected to occur in large quantities on some outer planets, moons and trans-Neptunian objects, binding gas at fairly high temperatures.